-MAT 121 Precalculus I • 3 Credits • Fall • MA/ma
+MAT 121 Precalculus • 3 Credits • Fall • MA/ma

-The first semester of a precalculus course designed for students who will study calculus.
-Topics include ordering, absolute values, rational functions, exponential and logarithmic functions, quadratic inequalities, partial fractions, irrational equations, and the complex plane.
+A one semester course designed to prepare students who will study calculus Topics include polynominal, rational, exponential, and logarithmic functions and graphs.
+Polynomial inequalities, the complex plane and trigonometric functions of degree and radian measuire are included.
 Skills prerequisite: ENG 020.
-Prerequisite: MAT 102 or MAT 102C.
+Prerequisite: MAT 102 or MAT 102C or by learning ski assessment placement.